chinapedia/wikipedia.abstract.en/Page/Economy_of_the_Democratic_Republic_of_the_Congo.md

 Economic history

-Democratic_Republic_of_the_Congo_GDP_evolution-fr.svg

 After Leopold

 Forced labor was important for the rural sector.
 The corporations that dominated the economy were mostly owned by Belgium, but British capital also played an important role.
 The 1950s were a period of rising income and expectations.
 Congo was said to have the best public health system in Africa, but there was also a huge wealth disparity.
 Belgian companies favored workers in certain areas more and exported them to work in different areas, restricting opportunities for others.
 Favored groups also received better education and were able to secure jobs for people in the same ethnic group which increased tensions.
 In 1960 there were only 16 university graduates out of a population of 20 million.
 Belgium still had economic power and independence gave little opportunity for improvement.
 Common refrains included "no elite, no trouble" and "before independence = after independence".
 When the Belgians left, most of the government officials and educated residents left with them.
 Before independence there were just 3 out of 5000 government jobs held by Congolese people.[8]
-The resulting loss of institutional knowledge and human capital crippled the government.2006Congo(Zaire)_exports.PNG
+The resulting loss of institutional knowledge and human capital crippled the government.

 Zaire